-The details on how HTTPS works gets pretty technical, but suffice to say: HTTPS is much more secure than HTTP.
+The details on how HTTPS works gets pretty technical, but suffice it to say: HTTPS is much more secure than HTTP.
 It prevents the data flying back and forth between a website and a website viewer from being read or altered by unverified parties.
-This can still be important for websites that don’t collect any personal information from a visitor directly: Imagine a case where someone intercepts your website data just before the visitor sees it, and alters your customer service phone number.
-Then the visitor might call a fake help line and verbally give up their personal info to people posing as your representatives.
-You’d never even know of the danger to your customer, because your website itself wouldn’t have been touched by hackers – just the signals that it sends out.
+This can still be important for websites that don’t collect any personal information from a visitor directly: Imagine a case where someone intercepts your website data just before the visitor sees it and alters your customer service phone number.
+Then the visitor might call a fake helpline and verbally give up their personal info to people posing as your representatives.
+You’d never even know of the danger to your customer because your website itself wouldn’t have been touched by hackers – just the signals that it sends out.

 Therefore, Google and other web companies held off from trying to force website owners to get SSL certificates, even if it was in the best interest of their visitors – they feared that putting such high price barriers in place to getting search engine rank would spoil the democratic nature of the internet.

 But then came Let’s Encrypt, a non-profit organization of programmers and web professionals who aim to improve everyone’s digital lives by creating “…a more secure and privacy-respecting Web…” Their main mission: make high-quality SSL certificates available to everyone for free.
 After proving themselves as both secure and reliable for a year, Google decided that now was the time to push everyone to get on board with HTTPS, as there is no longer a price barrier.

 How does this effect me?

 Secured websites may enjoy a bump in search engine rank, as it signals to users and to Google that your site is the real deal.
 This means that you could appear in searches about your non-secured competition — it will become one more arrow in your SEO (Search Engine Optimization) quiver.